 Contec uses electricity from 100% renewable sources—solar and wind—which lowers production emissions.
 If Contec had used the average Polish electricity mix, the carbon footprint of both products would be an additional 127% higher.
 This would increase the carbon footprint of pyrolytic oil to 907.67 kg CO2e/1t, and increase to 996.65 kg CO2e/1t for rCB.

 Contec is proud to announce that it has reduced the carbon footprint of its two products, and manufacturers sourcing Contec products will benefit from our journey toward sustainability.

 If you liked reading this article, we recommend the following content:

-Contec wins the Gold Award at the ESG Leaders Prize
+Contec wins the ESG Leaders Prize’s Gold Award

 The newly introduced ESG Leaders prize by PwC Poland, Warsaw Stock Exchange, and NN Investment Partners TFI has announced its first set of winners for 2021.
 The prizes were awarded to 9 companies, while almost 100 companies and 20 people were nominated.

 The award for an Industrial Strategy, Innovation, and Educational Program as ESG (Environmental, Social, Governance) acknowledges the relevance of the 2015 UN Sustainable Development Goals for environmental and social rights protection and corporate governance in doing business.